AninditaBasu/pi-projects/topics/photo_frame.md

 1. [Attach the display screen](pi_3b_attach_display.md) to the Raspberry Pi.
 1. (Optional) [Fix the heat sinks](pi_3b_attach_heatsink.md) on the Raspberry Pi.
 1. [Install an operating system](pi_3b_install_os.md) on the Raspberry Pi.
-1. (Optional) If you don't have an external keyboard and mouse, [set up Pi Connect](pi_piconnect.md) so that you can control the Raspberry Pi from your laptop or desktop.
+1. (Optional) If you don't have an external keyboard and mouse, [set up Raspberry Pi Connect](pi_piconnect.md) so that you can control the Raspberry Pi from your laptop or desktop.
 1. [Write the Python code](python_photo_frame.md) for pulling and displaying the photos.